medusajs/examples/algolia-integration/README.md

 Learn more about retrieving these variables in the [tutorial](https://docs.medusajs.com/resources/integrations/guides/algolia#add-environment-variables)

-After that, install the `algoliasearch` library:
+After that, install the `algoliasearch` package:

 ```bash
 yarn add algoliasearch # or npm install algoliasearch